decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 All _button down_ and _button up_ event objects, as well as events from `OnPointerDown` and `OnPointerUp` components, contain the following parameters:

 - `origin`: Origin point of the ray, as a _Vector3_
-- `direction`: Direction vector of the ray, as a normalized _Vector3_
+- `direction`: Direction vector of the ray, as a normalized _Vector3_ that points in the same direction.
 - `pointerId`: ID of the pointer that triggered the event (_POINTER_, _PRIMARY_ or _SECONDARY_)
 - `hit`: _(Optional)_ Object describing the entity that was clicked on.
 If the click didn't hit any specific entity, this field isn't present.
 The `hit` object contains the following parameters: